Bilmosh/Jichunge/README.md

-## Map activity and CustomListAdapter.
+# Map activity and CustomListAdapter.
 ## App to get help by click of a button.
+`coding is fun`